MicrosoftDocs/cpp-docs/docs/cpp/scope-visual-cpp.md

 The `Account` in the initializer (in parentheses) in the preceding statement has global scope; it is of type **double**.

 > [!NOTE]
-> The reuse of identifier names as shown in this example is considered poor programming style.
+> The reuse of identifier names as shown in this example is considered a poor programming style.

 For information about declaration and initialization of class objects, see [Classes, Structures, and Unions](../cpp/classes-and-structs-cpp.md).
 For information about using the **new** and **delete** free-store operators, see [new and delete operators](new-and-delete-operators.md).